dom7kim/Chat_Pinecone/README.md

 ## Purpose

-LangChain is designed to allow users to chat with documents by uploading PDFs, extracting content, embedding the content into vectors, and then querying based on user input.
+This app is designed to allow users to chat with documents by uploading PDFs, extracting content, embedding the content into vectors, and then querying based on user input.
 While the original implementation uses an in-memory vector database, this version is modified to use Pinecone, emphasizing the scalability and efficiency of cloud-native vector search solutions.

 ## Benefits of Pinecone over In-Memory VectorDB